dchampion/crypto/src/README.md

 The `tests` package is subdivided into `api` and `core` sub&ndash;packages; each containing unit tests for its respective source package.

-# Run the Code in the `core` Package
+# Excercise the Code in the `core` Package

-Interacting with the code in the `core` package is the best way to learn the implementation details of the lowest&ndash;level primitives.
+Interacting with the code in the `core` package is the best way to learn the implementation details of the lowest&ndash;level cryptographic primitives.
 There are three principal ways to exercise the code in this package, with instructions for each to follow:

 1. Run the unit tests (ok)